zzzprojects/docs/eval-expression.net/pages/getting-started/overview.md

 ## What does the C# Eval Expression support?

-The C# Eval Epxpression library supports nearly everything from basic keywords to more advanced usage of the C# language:
+The C# Eval Expression library supports nearly everything from basic keywords to more advanced usage of the C# language, including:

 - Anonymous Type
 - Extension Method